kiyagak/Splunk-Portfolio/README.md

 	sudo apt-get install -f     # to fix any dependencies

 ## Start Splunk
-After installation, start Splunk by moving to its bin directory:
+After installation, move to Splunk bin directory so you can start Splunk:

 	cd /opt/splunk/bin

-Make sure firewalls ports are open to make the Splunk web interface available.
+Make sure **firewalls ports are open** to **make the Splunk web interface available**.

-Then start Splunk and accept the license and make Splunk automatically answer "yes" to all yes/no prompts during startup:
+Start Splunk and accept the license and make Splunk automatically answer "yes" to all yes/no prompts during startup:

 	sudo ./splunk start --accept-license --answer=yes